GrandPurpleOcelot/GrandPurpleOcelot.github.io/index.md

 ## Stand-alone Projects

-These are creative projects that were created to satisfy my machine learning itch.
-Each project is designed to address a real-world problem that relevant to my passion and pursuit of learning.
+Each project is an end to end project that address a real-world problem with the aids of data visualisations.

 ### Predict Sentiment in Yelp Reviews